crypt3d-c00kie/Synapse/README.md

 ## Support and Feedback

 If you encounter any issues, have questions, or would like to provide feedback, please open an issue on our GitHub repository.
-Your feedback is important to us, and we're committed to making SynapseX an even better tool for music enthusiasts.
+Your feedback is important to us, and we're committed to making Synapse an even better tool for music enthusiasts.

-## Try SynapseX Today!
+## Try Synapse Today!

-SynapseX simplifies the process of managing your music playlists on YouTube and Spotify.
+Synapse simplifies the process of managing your music playlists on YouTube and Spotify.
 Don't miss out on the convenience and efficiency it offers.
-Try SynapseX today and start enjoying your music seamlessly on both platforms!
+Try Synapse today and start enjoying your music seamlessly on both platforms!